Feeling down and depressed? Usually, we as food lovers go right to comfort foods to boost our moods.

-The downside of this is that while you are feeling good for a few minutes, this kind of eating can cause serious health implications in the future and after consumption one might feel fatigued and sluggish.
+The downside of this is that while you are feeling good for a few minutes, this kind of eating can cause serious health implications in the future, and after consumption, one might feel fatigued and sluggish.

 Saffron a natural spice that has been used in cooking aromatic meals and in traditional medicine can help with mood swings, depression and can also decrease PMS symptoms.

 Foods that are high in Folic acid such as asparagus, broccoli, and spinach are great for battling feelings of depression and anxiety.

-Foods that have a high amount of natural melatonin can also be used to improve moods, and act as a natural sleep aid, improving sleep quality as well.
+Foods that have a high amount of natural melatonin can also be used to improve moods and act as a natural sleep aid, improving sleep quality as well.

 Before bed drink a glass of tart cherry juice or eat a handful of tart cherries, and the next morning you will wake up feeling refreshed and well-rested.

-It instantly enhances moods, and supplies immediate energy.
+It instantly enhances moods and supplies immediate energy.
 Instead of adding refined sugar to your coffee and tea in the morning use honey as a substitute, for fighting melancholy moods.

-Also try to eat some dark chocolate, only 1 oz is needed to relax the blood vessels.
+Also, try to eat some dark chocolate, only 1 oz is needed to relax the blood vessels.

-So next time you are having an off day and you are experiencing symptoms of depression skip the instant cravings of greasy and sugary comfort foods and keep these mood boosting foods in mind!
+So next time you are having an off day and you are experiencing symptoms of depression skip the instant cravings of greasy and sugary comfort foods and keep these mood-boosting foods in mind!